 Lost and Found

 Campus Safety is the official Lost and Found location for campus.
-If you have lost something, come to the Campus Safety Office to describe your item(s) and retrieve them.
+If you have lost something, come to the Office of Campus Safety to describe your item(s) and retrieve them.
 Lost and Found items turned into Campus Safety are logged, labeled, and kept for 30 days.
 If an item has a name associated with it (wallet, credit card, etc.), Campus Safety will try to contact the individual to let them know to come retrieve their lost item(s).

 Motor Pool Vehicles

 Campus Safety oversees the University Motor Pool Vehicles.
 In order to drive a University vehicle, you must be a SMU approved driver.
-If you need to become an approved driver, come to the Campus Safety office with your Driver’s License to start that process.
+If you need to become an approved driver, come to the Office of Campus Safety with your Driver’s License to start that process.
 Once approved, you will be able to drive a University vehicle (including University golf carts).

 University vehicles are reserved using Astra, by selecting “Request an Event”.
 In the drop down menu select “Motorpool Vehicle”.
 Here you will see the available vehicle(s) for your selected date(s)/time(s).
 This needs to be completed and approved prior to using a vehicle.
 Vehicle reservations are only approved Monday — Friday during normal business hours, so please plan ahead in your reservations.

-Once approved, come to the Campus Safety Office prior to your scheduled departure time to pick up the keys and complete the necessary paperwork.
+Once approved, come to the Office of Campus Safety prior to your scheduled departure time to pick up the keys and complete the necessary paperwork.
 Please allow time to inspect the vehicle prior to your departure.
 Campus Safety intends to have windows scraped and ice removed during the winter months; however, any emergency situation(s) that arise take precedence to clearing vehicles.
 Please plan accordingly by arriving with plenty of time prior to your needed departure time.

 Safe Ride Shuttle